MEXICO CITY May 14 The family that founded

 regulatory filing on Tuesday.

-Tuesday's filing shows the de Nicolas family's Homex
+The de Nicolas family's Homex stake was trimmed

-The filing shows that a trust for five members of the
+A trust for five members of the family, including Chief

 The family sold the shares to meet margin calls "related to